Spectrum Analysis

 A constant will be added to the selected data.

-addc constant id addc constant to spectrum with id
+addc id constant addc constant to spectrum with id

 back